Source

 DBTable.delete

-Delete item with PK key and return count deleted
+Delete item with PK key and return the deleted object

 assert users.delete('jph')